 When making a Work Injury Damages Claim for your work-related knee injury, you must establish the following criteria:

-- You have to prove negligence by your employer or a co-worker and that it caused your neck injury.
+- You have to prove negligence by your employer or a co-worker and that it caused your knee injury.

 - An independent medical examiner is required to assess your Whole Person Impairment (WPI).